Who Will Look After the Dogs?: Release and promotion

 "Paranoid", the first single, was released on January 9, 2025, with a music video directed by Jeremy Schaulin-Rioux and Clem Hoener depicting the band performing the song at Sneaky Dee's.
 PUP announced the album's release date and title on February 12, alongside the second single "Hallways" and its music video directed by Sterling Larose.
 Its third single, "Get Dumber" featuring Jeff Rosenstock, was released on March 25, along with a music video directed by group members Nestor Chumak and Zack Mykula.
 The same day, PUP and Rosenstock announced that they would be going on a co-headlining tour, A Cataclysmic Rapture of Friendshipness, beginning in September 2025.

 On April 30, the fourth and final single from the album, "Olive Garden", was released.
 The following day, the group held an album release party in Toronto, where they decorated the Sound Garage venue to resemble an Olive Garden restaurant, serving as waiters and providing catered Italian food for attendees before performing six songs.

 Who Will Look After the Dogs? was released on May 2, 2025, through PUP's Little Dipper label and Rise Records.
 In addition to their tour with Rosenstock, the group will embark on the six-show Mega-City Madness tour in July, performing at different venues in Toronto with Bad Waitress and Cadence Weapon as opening acts for different dates.
 The following month, they will perform seven shows in Australia and New Zealand.

 Critical reception

 Who Will Look After the Dogs? received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on nine reviews.

+It was shortlisted for the Juno Award for Alternative Album of the Year at the Juno Awards of 2026.